khushi535/Pouch-Mockup/README.md

 ## How to Use

-1. Download your preferred mockup from our [Pouch Mockup category].
+1. Download your preferred mockup from our Pouch Mockup category.
 2. Open the PSD file in Adobe Photoshop.
 3. Customize the design layers to suit your project.
 4. Export and showcase your final design!